 Famous Australian artists have also donated artworks, including world famous contemporary artist Patricia Piccinini, and members of the Australian Plein-Air Artists Group including Warwick Fuller—who was the Official Tour Artist for His Royal Highness The Prince of Wales and Her Royal Highness The Duchess of Cornwall, during their tour of Australia in 2012.

 Since 2008, the NSW Private Land Conservation Grants program has provided almost $1 million to support NSW landowners undertaking conservation works on their own properties.
-Applications for a NSW Private Land Conservation Grant are open now, and close on Monday 7th April 2014
+Applications for a NSW Private Land Conservation Grant are open now, and closed on Monday 7th April 2014 at 2 pm.

 This is the first year that Private Land Conservation Grants are available to Victorians.
 These grants are available to VIC landowners with a Trust for Nature conservation covenant registered on their title in the Glenelg Hopkins Catchment Area and the Otway Ranges.